basrijn/lora_experiments/README.md

 | 11      | 2048 | -17.5 dB |
 | 12      | 4086 | -20dB |

+To optimize range, going by the "How setting and theoretical range combine" article I listed below:
+* Each doubling of the bandwidth correlates to almost 3dB less link budget
+* Each increase in S of 1 unit (in Sf) increases the SNR at the demodulator of 2.5 dB.
+* Maximize coding rate (CR) to increase reliability.
+Overhead goes from 1.25 for 4/5 to 2.00 for 4/8

 # Interesting reading
 ## Adafruit articles for their hardware